Skip to content

 Materialized Views (Derived Topics)

-Materialized views in BoilStream are SQL-based transformations that:
+Materialized views in BoilStream:

 • Process data in real-time as it arrives in your base topics